 Is radon an issue in Oregon?

 Oregon.gov outlines radon risk levels by zip code.
 There are some areas that are more prone to higher radon levels than others.
-A PDF of risk by zip code can be found here.
+A PDF of risk by zip code can be found here and a map of Oregon with radon risk levels can be viewed here.
 Not all properties in zip codes prone to high levels will have radon issues.
 Testing is always recommended to verify levels in any property.

 For more information on radon, the risk, importance of testing and to get more information on remedies, click here.
 This workbook has been published by the EPA.